 - The prophets: we know Samuel, Elijah, or Jeremiah, but who knows Amos or Obadiah?

-And the truth is most all of us – myself included – are going to be a lot more like Judas Thaddaeus, Tola, Jotham, or Amos, than Peter, Gideon, David, or Elijah.
+Most all of us are going to be a lot more like Judas Thaddaeus, Tola, Jotham, or Amos, than Peter, Gideon, David, or Elijah.

 - Lead a quiet life: we crave fame, attention, and recognition.